rachidsahli/Minimisation/README.md

 It guarantees a balance between groups, which is particularly effective in small samples.

 In order to compare the results of these two methods, it will be relevant to study :
+                                        - Treatment differences between groups
+                                        - P-values for the two methods